hpyproject/hpy/docs/overview.rst

-In general it is possible to compile the same source into multiple compiled libraries, each one targeting a different ABI. :pep:`3149` states that the filename of the compiled extension should contain the *ABI tag* to specificy what is the target ABI.
+In general it is possible to compile the same source into multiple compiled libraries, each one targeting a different ABI. :pep:`3149` states that the filename of the compiled extension should contain the *ABI tag* to specify what the target ABI is.
 For example, if you compile an extension called ``simple.c`` on CPython 3.7, you get a DLL called ``simple.cpython-37m-x86_64-linux-gnu.so``: